-This partnership reinforces the competitive advantages of ONERA within the framework of R&D contracts, achieving this in various ways:

-- by offering more cost-competitive services with a superior division of the types of service provided by ONERA and the SME; - by proposing more flexible and more directly operational solutions; - by allowing greater reactivity, in particular in "original" and "changing" requests, within the framework of prototypes and experimental projects; - by better controlling the costs and times of the production tasks necessary for the projects.
+This partnership reinforces the competitive advantages of ONERA within the framework of R&D contracts, achieving this in various ways: -by offering more costcompetitive services with a superior division of the types of service jointly provided by ONERA and the SME; by proposing more flexible and more directly operational solutions; -by allowing greater reactivity, particularly in 'original' and 'changing' requests, within the framework of prototypes and experimental projects; by better controlling the costs and times of the production tasks necessary for the projects.

-The partnership offers access to customers/end-users not directly accessible by ONERA, supports mutual enrichment and emulation between the teams of ONERA and the SME, allows ONERA to be proactive and play a driving role in the industrial world and offers more dynamic potential outlets for utilizing the research results and, in particular, ONERA's technology transfers.
+The partnership offers access to customers/endusers not directly accessible by ONERA, supports mutual enrichment and emulation between the teams of ONERA and the SME, allows ONERA to be proactive and play a driving role in the industrial field, and offers more dynamic potential outlets for utilizing the research results, particularly for its technology transfers.